How We Support SEND

 In some cases it is necessary for a referral to be made to an outside agency such as the Educational Psychology Service or the Movement Difficulties Service (for which parental consent is required).

 Once a child has been identified as having an additional need, we then adopt the Graduate Approach to SEN as outlined in the SEND COde of Practice 2014.
-This approach consists of a continuous cycle consisting of the 4 stages: Assess, Plan, Do, Review.
+(Described above)

 Implementing Specialised Provision